-The research laid down by Geir Dahler and his team at DNV GL's Rotating Machinery Technical Advisory section, was based on a hypothesis validated with the Nauticus Machinery Torsional Vibration software tool by DNV GL.
+The research laid down by Geir Dahler and his team at DNV's Rotating Machinery Technical Advisory section, was based on a hypothesis validated with the Nauticus Machinery Torsional Vibration software tool by DNV.

 “We used Nauticus Machinery Torsional Vibration Calculation tool to find the reason it broke,” says Geir Dahler.
 “It was essential to use it as troubleshooting support.
 It let us perform a thorough analysis of the shafting systems, calibrated with measurements.”